jiipeezz/Router-cfg-automation/thesis.md

     * 1.1 Background
     * 1.2 About this thesis
     * 1.3 Goals of the study
-* 2 Theory/Technologies
+* 2 Router configuration
-	* 2.1 Configuration Management
+	* 2.1 Configuration management
 		* 2.1.1 Configuration Management Systems
 	* 2.2 Web Scraping
 	* 2.3 Command line configuration